-Here are some of Kyle’s past writings on the purpose of education:
+Here are some of my past writings on education:

 We’ve also literally written thousands of unpublished words on the topic, including over 10,000 words in an unfinished e-book that has been on the back burner for months, but spurred on most of my education-related thinking over the past year or so.
 I’ve rethought a lot of what I “knew” about school, teachers, and students and I’m excited about the possibility of true education reform.

-So with all the abstract philosophical thought on the topic and much reviewing of the educational literature, here is a complete “perfect day” of secondary school as Kyle and I envision it.
+So with all the abstract philosophical thought on the topic and much reviewing of the educational literature, here is a complete “perfect day” of secondary school as my friend and I envision it.

 The Daily Schedule